 Like calcium, magnesium is a standard vitamin that the majority of Americans don’t get enough of.
 It is found in many fruits and vegetables and has been linked to digestive and gastrointestinal health.
 It’s one of the most common minerals in the body and plays a big role in hundreds of biochemical reactions, including energy creation and nervous system regulation.
 Magnesium has also been linked to fighting depression and type-2 diabetes.

-Probiotics aren’t technically a vitamin or mineral, but they are a supplement and an important one.
-Your body contains all kinds of bacterias.
-We usually think of bacteria as bad, but the fact is there are good bacterias, microbes, in your body that are crucial for your digestive health.
+Probiotics aren’t technically a vitamin or minerals, but they are a supplement and important.
+Your body contains all kinds of bacteria.
+We usually think of bacteria as bad, but the fact is there are good bacteria, microbes, in your body that are crucial for your digestive health.
 You have roughly 10 trillion bacteria (maybe more) in your body, so you shouldn’t be scared of them.
 The key is making sure you’re getting the right kinds of bacteria.

 Taking a probiotic supplement with healthy microbiotic bacteria can reduce inflammation and ensure that your immune system works properly.
 Kombucha is one of the most popular kinds of probiotic drinks, though the market is now filled with new fermented health foods.
 If you’re new to this self-care tip, kombucha is a great way to see if probiotics can improve your health.

 It is estimated that roughly one percent of Americans are getting all of the vitamins and minerals they need from food alone.
 That means that the massive majority of us are nutrient-deficient and are not getting the raw energy we need daily.
 Multivitamins act as a form of insurance to ensure that if you are deficient in a certain vitamin or mineral, your body is protected and optimized.